LukeberryPi/blog/plan.md

 - [S] How you build a BFF
 - [S] Kickstart with GraphQL
 - [ ] Handling background jobs in nodejs
+- [ ] Where to deploy your backend

 ## SWE, Soft Skills, Career, Personal
 - [ ] My experience moving distributed systems to a Nextjs monorepo
 - [X] How get side project ideas